Hadja Lahbib: European Commissioner

 The president of the MR-party, Georges-Louis Bouchez, proposed Lahbib as Belgian candidate to replace Didier Reynders for the second Von der Leyen Commission after missing the 31 August deadline previously set by the President of the Commission.
 Lahbib's nomination fulfilled a specific request from President von der Leyen, who had emphasised the importance of Member State governments proposing female candidates.

-On 17 September 2024, Ursula von der Leyen nominated Hadja Lahbib as the European Commissioner for Humanitarian Aid, Crisis Preparedness and Management, Civil Protection, and Equality.
+On 17 September 2024, Ursula von der Leyen nominated Hadja Lahbib as the European Commissioner for Preparedness, Crisis Management, and Equality.
 She assumed her European Commissioner role on 1 December 2024.

-In January 2025, she met with Syrian President Ahmed al-Sharaa, the leader of the Sunni Islamist group Hay'at Tahrir al-Sham and former Al-Qaeda operative.
+Her first bilateral visit as Commissioner was to Ukraine.
+In January 2025, she met with Syrian President Ahmed al-Sharaa.

+On 28 October 2025, Lahbib and Kaja Kallas released a joint statement calling the RSF's seizure of El Fasher a "dangerous turning point" in the Sudanese Civil War and condemning the "brutality" of targeting civilians based on ethnicity.
+They urged immediate de-escalation, adherence to international humanitarian law, and safe, unhindered humanitarian access.